oplS17projects/Fake-News/JAKE_ADAMSON.md

 # Markov Model, Unit Testing, User Input for Fake-News Project
 By Jake Adamson
-- All code in this write up was written by Jake other than the code in the Dave's Code section that code was written by Dave.
+- All code in this write up was written by me other than the code in the Dave's Code section.

 ## Overview